 Using www.ancestry.co.uk we can find that Richard was born in 1898 in Ruabon Wales.
-In the 1901 census he is living with his mother and father in Liscard, Birkenhead and is four years old.
-His brother Jonathan Griffiths 10, is also with the family, Evan is 34 and a bricklayer labourer, Martha is 39.
+In the 1901 census he was living with his mother and father in Liscard, Birkenhead and was four years old.
+His brother Jonathan Griffiths 10, was also with the family.
+Evan was 34 and a bricklayer labourer, Martha was 39.

 In the 1911 census we find Richard living in lower street Caergwrle.
-He is a grocer’s errand boy for Mr Hopwood who was running his business from what is now the modern day Spar Caergwrle.
-He is living with his father Evan 44 and a coal miner hewer.
-Martha his mother is now deceased having given birth to 10 children, eight of who died leaving only Richard and Jonathan, Evan is now married to his second wife Margaret Ellen who is also 44.
+He wass a grocer’s errand boy for Mr Hopwood (who was running his business from what is now the modern day Spar Caergwrle).
+Richard was living with his father Evan 44 and a coal miner hewer.
+Martha his mother was deceased having given birth to 10 children, eight of whom died leaving only Richard and Jonathan.
+Evan had remarried, his second wife was Margaret Ellen who was also 44.

 Richard was living in Ty Vron, Pontibodkin in 1914 when he joined the colours.
 From his service record we can see that he was employed at Llay Hall Colliery and that he enlisted at Caergwrle on 4th August 1914 joining the 5th battalion RWF.
 He subsequently was posted to the 8th battalion RWF on 10th September 1916.
-His medal role exists although he is listed as private 30307 Richard Morris whereas the CWGC listing shows him at L Cpl 30307.
+His medal index card lists him as Private 30307 Richard Morris whereas the CWGC listing shows him at L Cpl 30307.